Why Phishing is More Dangerous Than Ever, and How to Protect Yourself

 Educate your employees

-An educated employee is your best defense against phishing attacks.
+An education employee who knows why phishing is dangerous is your best defense against phishing attacks.
 Even if you have the best spam email detection in the world, clever phishing emails can still get through.
 Plus, an unaware employee can still endanger your business if they fall victim to a phone scam or use an infected personal account or device at work.

 Foster a healthy sense of caution